 Megan is a Colorado native and proud graduate of The University of Colorado Boulder.
 She earned her Bachelor's degree in Communication in the Spring of 2014.
 Megan has many years of experience working with children, with and without disabilities.
 She coached Special Olympic swimming in high school and since then has worked closely with the Special Olympics community and serves on the Rocky Mountain Down Syndrome Association Young Professionals Board.
 Megan lives in Denver and in her spare time enjoys spending time with her family and friends.

-Kristin Davis: Teaching Assistant
+Sandi Polasek: Teaching Assistant

 Ladybugs Classroom — 3 to 4 years